sigasi/sigasi_insights/tech/work-with-gaislers-leon3-sparc-processor.md

 ## What do you think?
 I'd love to hear which publicly available <em>VHDL projects</em> you have inspected and learned from.
 Was it easy to understand them?
 Were the files well-structured?
 Did it include documentation or did you have to dive in <em>head first</em>?

+## Update Grlib 1.5.0-b4164 and Sigasi 3

+You can now [download an updated version for 1.5.0-b4164](resources/grlib-gpl-1.5.0-b4164.tgz) with the correct library setup.